Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Proof of the main theorem

 \section{Proof of the main theorem}

-First, we restate a result from lemma 2.2.11 in \cite{VaartW1996} for the sake of readability. \begin{lemma}[Bernstein's inequality] If $Z_1,\dots,Z_n$ are independent random variable with mean zero and satisfy that $E|Z_i|^m\leq m!M^{m-2}v_i/2$ for every $m>1$ and some constants $M$ and $v_i$, then
+First, we restate the result from lemma 2.2.11 in \cite{VaartW1996} for the sake of readability. \begin{lemma}[Bernstein's inequality] If $Z_1,\dots,Z_n$ are independent random variables with mean zero and satisfy that $E|Z_i|^m\leq m!M^{m-2}v_i/2$ for every $m>1$ and some constants $M$ and $v_i$, then

 for $v\geq \sum v_i$. \end{lemma}